ovidlabs/majel/CONTRIBUTING.md

 ## Setting up the dev environment

-After cloning the Vendure repo, please follow the [Development guide](https://github.com/vendure-ecommerce/vendure/blob/master/README.md#development) in the README for instructions on how to get up and running locally.
+After cloning the NV repo, please follow the [Development guide](https://github.com/ovidlabs/nv/blob/main/README.md#development) in the README for instructions on how to get up and running locally.

 ## Contributing Admin UI translations

-If you wish to contribute translations of the Admin UI into another language (or improve an existing set of translations), please see the [Localization guide](https://github.com/vendure-ecommerce/vendure/blob/master/packages/admin-ui/README.md#localization) in the admin-ui package.
+If you wish to contribute translations of the Admin UI into another language (or improve an existing set of translations), please see the [Localization guide](https://github.com/ovidlabs/nv/blob/main/packages/admin-ui/README.md#localization) in the admin-ui package.